-Intrexon Corporation ("Intrexon"), is sending this information statement to its shareholders in connection with the distribution by Intrexon of AquaBounty") that are owned by Intrexon to holders of Intrexon's common stock (the "Distribution").
+Intrexon Corporation ("Intrexon"), is sending this information statement to its shareholders in connection with the distribution by Intrexon of 53,296,710 shares of AquaBounty Technologies, Inc. ("AquaBounty") that are owned by Intrexon to holders of Intrexon's common stock (the "Distribution").
 As of the date of this information statement, Intrexon holds approximately 69.9% of AquaBounty's outstanding common stock.
-In addition, following the Distribution and the issuance of shares in connection with the Investment (as defined herein) (collectively, the "Transactions"), Intrexon will own shares of AquaBounty common stock representing approximately % of the then outstanding shares of AquaBounty common stock.
+In addition, following the Distribution and the issuance of shares in connection with the Investment (as defined herein) (collectively, the "Transactions"), Intrexon will own shares of AquaBounty common stock representing approximately 58.1% of the then outstanding shares of AquaBounty common stock.

-On , 2016, Intrexon's board of directors authorized the Distribution to Intrexon's shareholders of an aggregate of shares of AquaBounty's common stock on or about (the "Distribution Date").
-The Distribution will be effected by Intrexon as a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., [5]:00 PM, New York City time) on (the "Record Date").
-The Distribution is subject to the conditions described below under "The Distribution."
+On December 28, 2016, Intrexon's board of directors authorized the Distribution to Intrexon's shareholders of an aggregate of 53,296,710 shares of AquaBounty's common stock on or about January 18, 2017 (the "Distribution Date").
+The Distribution will be effected by Intrexon as a pro rata dividend on shares of Intrexon common stock outstanding at the close of business (i.e., 5:00 PM, New York City time) on January 9, 2017 (the "Record Date").
+The Distribution is subject to the conditions described below under "The Distribution-Conditions to Distribution."

-Each Intrexon shareholder will receive shares of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds.
+On the Distribution Date, each of Intrexon's shareholders who held shares on the Record Date will receive a fraction of a share of AquaBounty common stock for every share of Intrexon's common stock that the shareholder holds.
 You will not be required to pay any cash or other consideration for the shares of AquaBounty common stock distributed to you or to surrender or exchange your shares of Intrexon common stock to receive the dividend of AquaBounty common stock.
 The Distribution will not affect the number of outstanding shares of Intrexon common stock held by any shareholder, nor will it affect the rights of holders of Intrexon common stock.
 No vote of Intrexon shareholders is required or sought in connection with the Distribution, and Intrexon shareholders will have no appraisal rights in connection with the Distribution.
-You are not being asked for a proxy.
+You are not being asked for a proxy and you are requested not to send a proxy.